Agoric/documentation/main/reference/zoe-api/zoe.md

 ### Proposal Shape

+A contract can avoid invalid proposals

+using the
-A contract can enforce a certain proposal shape using the **[M](https://endojs.github.io/endo/interfaces/_endo_patterns.PatternMatchers.html)** (for '**M**atcher') object from `@endo/patterns`.
+**[M](https://endojs.github.io/endo/interfaces/_endo_patterns.PatternMatchers.html)** (for '**M**atcher') object from `@endo/patterns`.

 For example, a contract holding an auction might require that all offers include an `afterDeadline` exit rule with a timestamp in the future.

 ### Payments